camRight/employee_summary/README.md

 ## Description

 This full-stack application allows a user to keep track of existing employees.
-Express routing coupled with a JSON database enables functionality whether hosted on ones own computer "local host" or on a hosting service such as Heroku.
+Express routing coupled with a JSON database enables functionality whether hosted on ones own computer (local host port 8080) or on a hosting service such as Heroku.